oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

    ```
    conda activate usr_tensorflow
    ```
 2. Change to the sample directory.

+### Run the Notebook
-3. Launch Jupyter Notebook.
+1. Launch Jupyter Notebook.
    ```
    jupyter notebook --ip=0.0.0.0
    ```
-4. Alternatively, you can launch Jupyter Notebook by running the script located in the sample code directory.
+2. Alternatively, you can launch Jupyter Notebook by running the script located in the sample code directory.
 	```
 	./run_jupyter.sh
 	```